Cheap Eats in Collingwood — Under $20 and Actually Good (2026)

 2. Red Sparrow Pizza — Woodfired Perfection Under $20

-The vibe: A deli-slash-coffee-bar-slash-record-shop on Smith Street, opened in early 2025 by the team behind Terror Twilight and Tinker.
+The deal: A deli-slash-coffee-bar-slash-record-shop on Smith Street, opened in early 2025 by the team behind Terror Twilight and Tinker.
 It’s the kind of place that makes you wonder why every sandwich shop isn’t also a record store.

 Order this: Fried chicken sando ($17) + flat white ($5) Address: 316 Smith Street, Collingwood Hours: 7am-3pm daily Insider tip: They sometimes have off-menu specials that only regulars know about.
 Ask what’s fresh today — don’t just read the board.